photo-cli/photo-cli.github.io/docs/command-line-arguments.md

 ### Has Paid License ( -h, --has-paid-license )

 Bypass the free rate limit if you have paid license.
-(For `MapQuest` and `LocationIq` reverse geocode providers)
+(For `LocationIq` reverse geocode providers)

 ### No Photograph Taken Date Action [for `copy` command ] ( -t, --no-taken-date )